Plastics: Impacts and Action

 EdX Edge (BNU Site for Chinese) for pre-recorded lectures, readings, and discussion questions (asynchronous).
 We will also use Facebook, WhatsApp and Wechat for optional informal discussions and sharing.
 We will host weekly webinars via ZOOM and post recordings on EdX Edge and BNU Site for participants unable to attend in person.

 1. What time(s) of the day will this course take place?

-During the course time from May 17 to June 20, we will release most of the course materials including pre-recorded video lectures, readings, and discussion questions every Monday morning (NY time).
+During the course, we will release most of the course materials including pre-recorded video lectures, readings, and discussion questions every Monday morning (NY time).
 You can choose anytime during each week to review.
 We will also host one ZOOM webinar each week.
 Webinars will be recorded for participants unable to attend in person.

 2. Why do you have three types of enrollment for different fees?

 We are committed to creating equal access to the course materials and to instructor feedback regardless of where a student lives or his/her ability to pay.
 Students can pay a reduced fee or not pay if they live in a country that does not have a system to transfer funds to the U.S. (e.g., Afghanistan, Iran, Somaliland) or because the basic $60 fee is beyond their reach (economic hardship).
 Most course participants pay $60, which helps support our online courses.
 We depend on your course payment to pay our teaching staff, and we are grateful for your support!